Flyleaf (band): New Horizons and departure of Sturm (2011–2013)

 On January 22, 2011, Hartmann announced that he and Culpepper were building a recording studio and preparing to record demos for their next album.
 In February 2011, the band started pre-production for their next album at Treelady Studios in Pittsburgh, PA.

 On June 1, 2012, the band confirmed via Twitter that the album and first single would be called New Horizons.
 The single premiered on Windsor, Ontario's 89X Radio on August 1, 2012, and released through iTunes on August 21, 2012.

-On September 4, 2012, Lacey Sturm's birthday, Flyleaf released the official video for "New Horizons" on Fuse.
+On September 4, 2012, Sturm's birthday, Flyleaf released the official video for "New Horizons" on Fuse.
 The video included a picture in the background as a tribute to Rich Caldwell and footage of Lacey and Joshua Sturm's son, Joshua "Jack" Sturm.

 Flyleaf also released an additional single, entitled "Call You Out", on September 25, 2012.
 The album was released on October 30, 2012.

 On October 22, 2012, the band announced that Lacey Sturm was stepping down as the band's lead vocalist.
 In a statement written by Pat Seals, Kristen May, formerly of Vedera, was announced as Sturm's replacement.
 Sturm expressed that with the birth of her son, Jack, and the death of one of the band's lead audio engineers, Rich Caldwell, that she knew the true meaning of "Memento Mori" (the title of their second full-length album).

 Guitarist Sameer Bhattacharya stated in an interview that they would write new music with their new lead vocalist Kristen May.

 Flyleaf released a new single on June 18, 2013, with May on vocals, "Something Better" featuring P.O.D. front man Sonny Sandoval.
 A new EP, Who We Are, was released on July 9, 2013.
+Later that year, the band was featured in an NME article titled "28 Nu-Metal Era Bands You Probably Forgot All About".